 Since 2011, to secure increased data quality, a formal local Chief Financial Officer (CFO) sign-off has been integrated into the reporting process.

 CO2 emissions are a key contributor to climate change; businesses have a role to play in reducing these emissions.
 In addition to the targets and initiatives described above, AXA has also committed to adopt “Science Based Targets” (sciencebasedtargets.org) to reduce its GHG emissions.
 Targets adopted are considered “science-based” if they are in line with the level of “de-carbonization” required to keep global temperature increase below 2 degrees Celsius, as mentioned by the Intergovernmental Panel on Climate Change.
-AXA’s CO2 emissions per FTE related to energy, paper and business travel (air, rail and car fleet) decreased by 2% between 2016 and 2015.
-50% of Group CO2 emissions are related to energy consumption, 29% from business travel (air and train), 14% from AXA’s vehicle fleet and 7% from paper.
-The Group implemented environmental travel guidelines since 2011 in order to reduce travel-related GHG emissions.
-Some entities have adapted these guidelines to meet their local specificities.
-For instance, AXA Germany, was among the first company in Germany to have implemented a “flexible driving” program offering an innovative and environment-friendly way of mobility.
-Employees are free to use the car-sharing vehicles for their business and private rides, which helps reduce the entity’s car-fleet size.
-To promote switch to electric mobility, AXA Switzerland has launched “e-Mobility” program and started to install charging stations for employees.
-To encourage employees to reduce travel, the Group has also installed 50 videoconferencing rooms.
+The Group’s measures CO2 emissions via the Green House Gas (GHG) Protocol: Scope 1, Scope 2 and Scope 3.
+AXA’s overall CO2 emissions per FTE related to energy, paper and business travel (air, rail and car fleet) decreased by 11% between 2017 and 2016 and by 28% between 2012 and 2017.
+46% of the Group’s CO2 emissions are related to energy consumption, 32% from business travel (air and train), 16% from AXA’s vehicle fleet and 6% from paper.

-Water scarcity is a growing global concern, driven by rapid population growth, urbanization and increasing demand for natural resources.
+Water scarcity is a global concern.
 Prudent water management can therefore play a significant role in sustainable use of this resource.
-Continuing our efforts from previous years, AXA’s water consumption per FTE has decreased by almost 6% in 2016.
-Since 2008, AXA entities have achieved a better level of management maturity and reporting quality regarding their water consumption patterns.
-Related recent initiatives include the installation of water sensors in bathroom facilities for AXA France and water-saving initiatives at various entities (e.g. AXA Switzerland).
+AXA’s water consumption per FTE has decreased by 8% in 2017.
+Over time AXA entities have achieved a better level of management maturity and reporting quality regarding their water consumption patterns.
+Recent initiatives include the installation of water sensors in bathroom facilities for AXA France and water-saving initiatives at AXA Switzerland.